 The point is, don’t rest on your laurels.
 Stay creative with social media.

-It doesn't matter how good your content is, unless you know how to promote it you ain't got a chance in hell of getting any traction.
+It doesn't matter how good your content is: unless you know how to promote it, your chances of getting any traction are little to none.

 I've made the mistake of creating some stellar content in my time, only to see it fall straight into the abyss because I didn't seed it properly.

 The best way to avoid this mistake is to create a content promotion checklist.
-Here's an example of how you can promote your blog:
+Here's an example of how you can promote your blog content:

 Promote on business social channels